DSandcode/MC-Speed-Running-Time-Anlysis/README.md

 Null: Neither version of Speedrunning is significantly faster then the other.

-Alternate: Glitched Minecraft Speedruns are faster then Glitchless Minecraft Speedruns.
+Alternate: Either Glitched or Glitchless speedruns are faster.

 significance level = 5%